abessudnov/ruIntermarriagePublic/README.md

 # ruIntermarriagePublic

-The Russian intermarriage project: public data and replication materials (2020)
+Public data and replication materials for:

+A.Bessudnov, C.Monder.
+(2020).
+"Ethnic Intermarriage in Russia: The Tale of Four Cities".